Intermediate state (Christianity): History

 In the Septuagint and New Testament the authors used the Greek term Hades for the Hebrew Sheol, but often with Jewish rather than Greek concepts in mind, so that, for example, there is no activity in Hades in Ecclesiastes.
 An exception to traditional Jewish views of Sheol, Hades is found in the Gospel of Luke parable of the Rich man and Lazarus which describes Hades along the lines of intertestamental Jewish understanding of a Sheol divided between the happy righteous and the miserable wicked.
 Later Hippolytus of Rome expanded on this parable and described activity in the Bosom of Abraham in Against Plato.

 Since Augustine, Christians have believed that the souls of those who die either rest peacefully, in the case of Christians, or are afflicted, in the case of the damned, after death until the resurrection.
 Augustine distinguishes between the purifying fire that saves and eternal consuming fire for the unrepentant, and speaks of the pain that purgatorial fire causes as more severe than anything a man can suffer in this life.
 The Venerable Bede and Saint Boniface both report visions of an afterlife with a four-way division, including pleasant and punishing abodes near heaven and hell to hold souls until judgment day.

 The idea of Purgatory as a physical place was "born" in the late 11th century.
 Medieval Catholic theologians concluded that the purgatorial punishments consisted of material fire.
 The Catholic Church believes that the living can help those whose purification from their sins is not yet completed not only by praying for them but also by gaining indulgences for them as an act of intercession.
 All Souls' Day commemorates the souls in purgatory.
 The Late Middle Ages saw the growth of considerable abuses, such as the unrestricted sale of indulgences by professional "pardoners" to release the donors' departed loved ones from suffering in purgatory, or the donors themselves.

 In the 16th century, Protestant Reformers such as Martin Luther and John Calvin challenged the doctrine of purgatory because they believed it was not supported in the Bible.
 Both Calvin and Luther continued to believe in an intermediate state, but Calvin held to a more conscious existence for the souls of the dead than Luther did.
 For Calvin, believers in the intermediate state enjoyed a blessedness that was incomplete, in anticipation of the resurrection.
 Reformed theology largely followed Calvin's teaching on the intermediate state.
+Those Protestants (or Restorationists) who do wholly reject an intermediate state would also tend to express a theological disbelief in ghosts.